Allium/WithoutHeadOrFoot/_posts/2015-11-23-Sociology-of-Journalism.md

 When I asked my journalist friend about this, she responded with a number of things (including a fierce exasperation at the incessant negativity about her profession).
 For one, the view-based evaluation systems I just envisaged are unthinkable and unthought in the world of respectable journalism (i.e. not click-bait sites).
 In her experience, journalists and editors do not equate popularity with quality, and are fully aware that a preoccupation with the former would be a disaster for the standing of their platform.
 Of course editors must try to increase readership, but the pressures that I was envisaging are as a rule not as corrupting as I feared.

 I can see her point.
 There are many branches of journalism that are difficult and expensive to do, and are either not particularly popular or have a relatively low success rate of producing results: investigative journalism for instance.
 The model that I envisioned, if brought to its logical conclusion, would certainly have done away with these excesses.
-From her response I gather that the answer to my question (whether there are explicit institutional balances to protect journalists from having to prioritise clicks over breadth or quality) is no; but the culture of the profession and the prudence of editors prevents such distortions in reporting from becoming severe.
+From her response I gather that the answer to my question (whether there are explicit institutional balances to protect journalists from having to prioritise page hits over breadth or quality) is no; but the culture of the profession and the prudence of editors prevents such distortions in reporting from becoming severe.

 ### 2. Wealth and class bias in all professions including journalism